pashmaklang/pashmak/README.md

 mem 'yellow'; arraypush $myarray ^; # add mem (^) to the $myarray out $myarray; # output: ['red' , 'green' , 'blue' , 'yellow']
 ```

+`arraypush` operation gets two argument: array and new item you want to add to the array

 ### arraypop
 you can delete a item from array: